eveningkid/mailteach-contributing/README.md

 ## Thank You!
 This project aims to help people to finally learn things they've been procrastinating about for a long time.
 I believe that small content, put into a simple and pretty way would be the answer to this.
-I don't know if anyone will contribute to this project, but I do want to thank you if you take some of your time to take part to it.
+I don't know if anyone will ever contribute to this project, but I do want to thank you if you take some of your time to take part to this.

 Actually, I guess that every future learner will want to thank you as well!

 Have a nice day, and happy coding! :)